guillaumedherouville/Currency-app/README.md

 ## Docker
 The app has been contenairized on docker and its image is available at this link : https://hub.docker.com/r/adherouville/currency-exchange-rate-app

-It can be run with the following commands : \n
+It can be run with the following commands :

 `docker pull adherouville/currency-exchange-rate-app`

 and :

 `run -d --name currency-exchange-app -p 8080:8501 adherouville/currency-exchange-rate-app:latest`